MadStu/connect-4-plus/README.md

 The game is useful for people who spend a lot of time in terminals and allows them to let off steam.
 They can have a quick game lasting less than a minute, or continue playing until they've beaten the computer, so it's good for somebody to play whether they only have a free moment or lots of time to spare.

+A deployed version may be found here: [Connect 4](http://my-connect-4.herokuapp.com/)

 ## Planning

 I planned to make a python game that could run in any python3 terminal window and be challenging enough for the player to want to return to the game again and again.